-The other day I was in the car with J, and we were talking about this one preacher who if I said the name, most of us would know him.
-J mentioned how he usually preaches on the same topic and me being the way that I am, I quickly commented back and was like, “Well, a lot of traveling speakers have their niché and kind of their thing that they speak on.
+The other day I was in the car with a friend, and we were talking about this one preacher who if I said the name, most of us would know him.
+They mentioned how he usually preaches on the same topic and me being the way that I am, I quickly commented back and was like, “Well, a lot of traveling speakers have their niché and kind of their thing that they speak on.
 Ya know?”

 I will admit that I don’t always go about communicating the right way and I can come off abrasive sometimes.
 We all have our things we need to work on and me being strongly opinionated and outspoken is one of them.
 (Who can relate?
 Lol).
 Anyways, I’ve been thinking about this and trying to determine why I am the way that I am.
 Because he’s right.
 I always add in a different perspective and always try to put myself in people’s shoes.
 And here’s what I have.

 Six years ago, I allowed my life to be turned around for the better and I started really following Jesus.
 Before that, I was mean.
 I was strung out.
 I was judgmental.
 I was careless.
 And I was broken.
 But in these six years of coming to know a God who only knows love, one of the biggest things I have learned is that I can’t put my judgement on how other people should act.
 Now, before anyone comes at this with an overly religious point of view, finish reading this blog.